sproates/cypress-layout/README.md

   return config
 }
 ```
 `roundLayoutValues` rounds all `px` and `%` values to the nearest whole number.
 The second config item `removePadding` informs the plugin whether it should include the padding when computing the size and position of elements - by default the padding contributes to the size (see this [MDN article on getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)).
-It's recommended to st this to `true`.
+It's recommended to set this to `true`.

 ### Getting started